MIvanovska/Y-GAN/README.md

 # Y-GAN
-An official implementation of the paper "Y-GAN: Learning Dual Data Representations for Efficient Anomaly Detection" [^1].
+Official implementation of the paper "Y-GAN: Learning Dual Data Representations for Efficient Anomaly Detection" [^1].
-Y-GAN is a one-class learning model designed for detection of anomalies in images.
+Y-GAN is a one-class learning model designed for the detection of anomalies in images.
 The model is trained to disentangle semantically-relevant image information from irrelevant, residual characteristics and facilitates efficacious anomaly detection based on selective image encoding.